calboo/ComNet/README.md

 ## Model Arguments

 For a detailed list of model arguments please read the parse_arguments function in ComNet_Train.py.
 Here I will provide a brief overview.
-The few arguments are file names and locations: inputs_file_name, targets_file_name, save_dir, name, version.
-There is an option for GPU acceleration gpu_accel.
+The first few arguments are file names and locations: inputs_file_name, targets_file_name, save_dir, name, version.
+There is also an option for GPU acceleration gpu_accel.

 Following this the model hyperparameters are given:
 The model configuration is provided as a json string through the argument model_config;